ObamaCare: Pros and Cons of ObamaCare

 ObamaCare does a lot for Medicare.
-For the most part these things are great and have already benefited tens of millions of seniors.
-ObamaCare closes the Medicare drug ‘donut hole’, provides improved preventive and wellness services with no out of pocket cost and reforms aspects of Medicare to improve overall care for seniors.
+For the most part, these changes are a great improvement, and they have already benefited tens of millions of seniors.
+ObamaCare closes the Medicare drug “donut hole,” provides improved preventive and wellness services with no out-of-pocket cost and reforms aspects of Medicare to improve overall care for seniors.

 ObamaCare Pros: Oversight Committees

-159 new boards, agencies and programs are created by ObamaCare to oversee spending and to ensure ObamaCare is working correctly.
-Though sometimes listed as a con, having oversight on a reform of this size is mandatory to ensure to program works.
-It’s important to note that ObamaCare doesn’t ration healthcare, rather it regulates the health insurance industry who have been rationing our health care for years.
-Your health care is still between you and your doctor and determined by your private insurance.
+159 new boards, agencies, and programs are created by ObamaCare to oversee spending and to ensure that ObamaCare is working correctly.
+Though sometimes listed as a con, having oversight on a reform of this size is necessary to ensure that the program works.
+It’s important to note that ObamaCare, the ACA, doesn’t ration healthcare.
+It regulates the health insurance industry, which has been rationing our health care for years.
+Your healthcare is still between you and your doctor and is determined by your private insurance.

 Cons of ObamaCare

-Even though ObamaCare does a lot right, it does have some consequences for specific groups of Americans.
-ObamaCare does hurt a small percentage of small businesses, has had a negative effect on insurance premiums and has made some reforms that have hurt some medical industries and their workers.
+Although ObamaCare does a lot right, it also has consequences that affect specific groups of Americans.
+ObamaCare has hurt a small number of small businesses, has negatively impacted insurance premiums, and has enacted reforms that hurt some medical industries and workers.

 Here are some of the parts of ObamaCare, the ACA, that we need to rewrite:

 ObamaCare Cons: Taxes on Small Business

-.2% of firms in the US have over 50 full-time employees and will have to choose to insure full-time workers or pay a fine.
+.2% of firms in the US have over 50 full-time employees and have to either insure full-time workers or pay a fine.
 Some businesses cut employee hours or hire fewer new workers to avoid this.
-It’s worth noting that you don’t owe a fine for the first 30 workers.
-Also, many businesses are coming up with solutions that don’t hurt the workforce such as passing the extra costs onto consumers.
-Please be aware that when politicians say, “small business” they are also referring to the top 3% of small businesses.
+It’s worth noting that you don’t owe a fine for the first 30 workers in your business.
+Also, many businesses are coming up with solutions that theoretically don’t hurt the workforce, such as passing the extra costs onto consumers.
+Please be aware that, when politicians say “small business,” they are also referring to the top 3% of small businesses.
 You need to be aware that this 3% figure includes some very wealthy Hedge Funds, which use tax loopholes to pass as small businesses.

 ObamaCare Cons: Religious Beliefs

 There is some argument over ObamaCare funding women’s health services like contraception.
-There are exceptions built into the law to refuse to provide these services to women based on religious grounds, but this has non the less been causing issues on the ground, in the political arena and in the courts.
+There are exceptions built into the law allowing businesses to refuse to provide these services to women based on religious grounds; nonetheless, this issue has been causing problems in the political arena and the courts.

 ObamaCare Cons: Rising Premiums

-ObamaCare doesn’t raise premiums itself.
-In fact, it reforms the insurance industry, finding ways to drive down costs, make the quality of insurance better and prevent insurance company abuses like .
-Unfortunately, many provisions of ObamaCare that offer protections to consumers do not go into law until 2014.
-In the meantime, premium rates have been rising at alarming rates.
-ObamaCare doesn’t offer a protection beyond allowing states to enact the provision against price gouging.
-Many States are enforcing this, but others are not.
-For more information on this problem, see our ObamaCare Insurance Premium Rate Hikes
+ObamaCare itself doesn’t raise premiums; in fact, many of its reforms to the insurance industry are intended to drive down costs, to make the quality of insurance better, and to prevent insurance company abuses.
+Unfortunately, many of the ACA’s, ObamaCare’s consumer-protecting provisions weren’t enacted until 2014.
+In the meantime, premiums rose at alarming rates.
+ObamaCare’s only guard against this is allowing states to enact provisions against price gouging.
+Many states are enforcing this, but others are not.
+For more information on this problem, see our ObamaCare Insurance Premium Rate Hikes page.

 ObamaCare Cons: ObamaCare Insurance Exchanges

-Another con of ObamaCare is that 21 states planning to or are opting out of the State-Run Exchanges or plan to do so.
-These states want the federal government run their exchanges for them.
-The claim is that this is a cost cutting measure for the State, however the truth is much more complicated.
-This provision was meant to be in the bill, but it is being abused as a way to avoid providing subsidies to low and middle income Americans and forcing the Federal taxpayers to take care of the constituents of states that did not create exchanges.
-This has also resulted in a 3.5% fee for insurance companies to sell insurance on the federal exchange.
+Another con of ObamaCare, ACA, is that 26 states have opted out of the State-Run Exchanges or plan to do so.
+These states want the federal government to run their exchanges for them.
+Many states claim that this is a cost-cutting measure, but the truth is much more complicated.
+The Medicaid-expanding provision was meant to be in the bill, but it is being used to avoid providing subsidies to low and middle-income Americans.
+Federal taxpayers are forced to take care of the constituents of states that did not create exchanges.
+This has also resulted in a 3.5% fee, paid by the insurance provider, on policies sold on the federal exchange.
 Learn more about the State Run Insurance Exchanges.

 ObamaCare Cons: Tax for Not Buying Insurance

-Come 2014, you must purchase insurance or pay a “penalty income tax”.
-The first year it is $95 or 1% of your income.
-In order for the program to work at its best ideally everyone would have insurance resulting in affordable quality insurance for all.
-Since this is unrealistic, the tax is in place to help make up for the estimated 6 million people will pay the fine in the first year instead of purchasing insurance.
+As of 2014, you must purchase insurance or pay a “penalty income tax.”
+The first year it was $95 or 1% of your income.
+Ideally, for the program to work optimally, everyone would have insurance.
+This would result in affordable, high-quality insurance for all.
+Since this is unrealistic, the tax is in place to help make up for the estimated 6 million people who will choose not to get health coverage.

 ObamaCare Cons: Big Business Taxes

-Medical device taxes and “drug innovator” taxes dig into the profits of some of the power houses in their respective industries.
-These taxes are a reaction to the large profit margins these companies have and the hold they have over the competition.
-They drive up the cost of health care, thus they are taxed to help pay for health care reform.
-However, taxes on large businesses may have unintended consequences in the job market and in aspects of the healthcare industry.
+Medical device taxes and “drug innovator” taxes dig into the profits of some of the powerhouses in their respective industries.
+These taxes are a reaction to the large profit margins these companies benefit from and the often-monopolistic hold they have on their industries.
+These companies drive up the cost of health care, so they are taxed to help finance health care reform.
+However, taxes on large businesses may have unintended consequences on the job market and some aspects of the healthcare industry.
 At present, we’ve yet to see conclusive evidence on the effects of said taxes.

 ObamaCare Cons: Taxes on the 2%

-The top 2% of businesses and individuals in the US will pay some extra taxes.
-You could argue that it’s those earners falling just outside of the top 2% who will get hit the hardest because the have the least extra cash to stay in the game with so it hurts them more.
-However, the most vocal opponents and the ones who fund the anti-ObamaCare campaigns are the big businesses who don’t like regulation, entitlement programs or any tax or program that affects their bottom line.
-Aside from the above mentioned consequences its important not to make their interests our own.
+The top 2% of American businesses and individuals will pay some extra taxes.
+You could argue that it’s those earners falling just outside of the top 2% who will get hit the hardest.
+Despite having less disposable income, they still face a significant new tax burden.
+However, the most vocal opponents of the ACA (the ones who fund the anti-ObamaCare campaigns) are big businesses that oppose all regulations, entitlement programs, or any tax or program that affects their bottom line.

 Although ObamaCare has helped tens of millions of seniors save money on medications and get access to better healthcare, there are some caveats.
 The ACA, ObamaCare, cuts $716 billion from Medicare and reinvests the money back into the program.
-Since there is such a big overhaul ObamaCare set up a committee to oversee spending and effectiveness.
-Due to the sheer volume of reforms some of them, even though well intentioned, are sure to have unintended consequences that warrant adjustment.
+Since there is such a significant overhaul, ObamaCare set up a committee to oversee spending and effectiveness.
+Due to the sheer volume of the reforms, some of them, while well-intentioned, will inevitably have unintended consequences that warrant adjustment.

 ObamaCare Cons: ObamaCare Cost

-ObamaCare is projected to cost $1.36 trillion over the next ten years, and although a lot has changed, and although the ACA saves money in many ways, the bottom line is that the ACA costs money.
-For the program to work as intended this is going to include funding from the tax payers and from the States.
-However, the end result of ObamaCare’s spending is a $200 billion dollar reduction of the deficit over the next decade, states also receive between 90 – 100% of funding for most ObamaCare related programs they set up.
-A few states, including Nevada and Michigan, have done studies that show how the States can save billions with ObamaCare.
-Health Insurance companies stand to make billions, despite a loss on profit per plan, since they will be insuring millions of new Americans.
+ObamaCare was projected to cost $1.36 trillion over its first ten years, and although a lot has changed, and although the ACA saves money in many ways, the bottom line is that the ACA costs money.
+For the program to work as intended, this is going to require funding from both the taxpayers and the States.
+However, the result of ObamaCare’s spending is a $200 billion reduction of the deficit over the next decade.
+Also, states receive between 90 – 100% of the necessary funding for most ObamaCare-related programs that they set up.
+A few states, including Nevada and Michigan, have done studies showing that states can save billions with ObamaCare.
+Despite a loss on per-plan profit, health insurance companies stand to make billions by insuring millions of newly-insured Americans.

 How to Move Forward with The Pros and Cons of ObamaCare